mrcthiel/fullsim_hepmc/README.md

 > scram b -j8

-- Copy a hepmc file:
+- Copy a hepmc file example:
 > cp /afs/cern.ch/user/m/mthiel/private/hepmc.hepmc .

 The inputHepMC EDFilter is placed in the directorie inputHepMC/. **It just works for FPMC and WW and ZZ procces.** One can define the decay channel in the GEN-SIM step setting the number of muons, electron and quarks decay particles.
 For example the semileptoncic channel, considering muon as lepton, can be run like this: